ArnaudBelcour/tabigecy/README.md

 This workflow can be called by nextflow in two ways:

-- by downloading this repository and call the `tabigecy.nf` file.
+- by downloading this repository and calling the `tabigecy.nf` file.
 - by calling this repository in the nextflow command with `nextflow run ArnaudBelcour/tabigecy ...`.

 You can print the help with the following command: